 By Nicola Maule

-There may be more than a few scenes recognisable to many Glaswegians when looking at the paintings of artist, Michael E. Mullen.
+There may be more than a few scenes recognisable to many Glaswegians when looking at the local art paintings of artist, Michael E. Mullen.
 From the flourishing of Spring and the cherry blossoms lining the streets towards Knightswood Cross, to that wonderful quality of stillness found in the magical light after the sun sets, ‘the gloaming’ as us Scots call it, in the heart of Queens Park.

 Both these pictures, ‘Cherry Blossom, Knightswood Cross’ and ‘Spring Gloaming, Queens Park,’ are part of a rich bounty of painted works, expressing a great love of the outdoors not just here in Scotland but in lands beyond our shores – and an appreciation of the natural, visible changes of time that the eye often overlooks at a fleeting glance.